Prem Lata Sharma: Life

 Professor Alain Danielou was head of the Research Section, the third wing of the college along with the Vocal and Instrumental section.
 And when he left, Dr Sharma was given charge of the section and she became its head as part of the Reader's post to which she was appointed in 1957.
 In 1966, a separate department of musicology was created and she became its head and the Research Section became a part of it.
 In 1981, she was appointed as a professor of the department of Musicology.

 In 1985, she went on deputation from BHU to serve as the Vice-Chancellor of the Indira Kala Sangita Vishvavidyalaya, Khairagarh and served there until 1988.
 Meanwhile, at the age of 60 years, she retired from the services of the BHU on 31 May 1987.

 In her academic career she initiated serious studies in the textual tradition of Indian Music, especially of Samskrta texts.
-She also emphasised the study of primary sources for research.
+She also emphasized the study of primary sources for research.
 The courses that were introduced by her since 1957 were PhD, M Phil. and Master of Musicology.
 A Diploma course in Music Appreciation attracted students from other disciplines.

 She supervised the research work of many a doctoral students.
 Many senior International scholars sought her guidance for their research studies on Indian music.
 Apart from the various universities and institutions in the country, academic presentations took her to other countries like USA, The Netherlands and Russia.

 Her study of Bharata's Nāṭyaśāstra inspired her to initially reconstruct the Pūrvaraṅga, the preliminary part preceding the main drama.
 Later this was part of the three Samskrta dramas she directed, namely, Vikramōrvaśīyam and Mālavikāgnimitram of Kālidāsa and Uttararāmacaritam of Bhavabhūti.
 For her creations in this area, she founded an institution named 'Abhinaya Bhāratī' and a trust 'Bharata Nidhi' for promoting the performing arts.

 She was associated with the documentation and revival of many performing arts like the Kūṭiyāṭṭam, and Dhrupada.
 She was an editor of the 'Dhrupada Annual', brought out by the Vidya Mandir Trust of the Maharaja of Banaras.

 She also served as the vice-chairman of the Sangeet Natak Akademi, New Delhi and also an academic advisor to the Indira Gandhi National Centre for the Arts, New Delhi, and the Sangeet Research Academy, Kalkatta.